allenporter/home-assistant-journal-assistant/README.md

   - [x] Query database from tool end to end test
   - [x] persistence of database
   - [x] understand embedding functions
-  - [ ] support deleting documents and removig from index
+  - [ ] support deleting documents and removing from index
   - [ ] support more google models in config flow
   - [ ] support alternative embedding models
 - [ ] support reload of config entries
 - [ ] support removing config entries, cleaning up database
 - [ ] make vetordb indexing asynchronous
+- [ ] reload vector db after updating index
+- [ ] sensor for # of raw yaml files in total
+- [ ] sensor for # of pages for each notebook prefix
+- [ ] sensor with processor counts of total # of processed (total_increasing?)

 ## Local Development